Down by the water

 Kayaking is delightful on Tuross Lake and the connecting Tuross River with many places to paddle including to Horse Island, Cambathin Island and Deuaumba Island.
 You can kayak on Coila Lake with a circumnavigation covering 18km.
 Hire kayaks and canoes at Tuross Boatshed.

-Just 20 minutes’ drive south of Tuross Head, via the dairy farming village of Bodalla, is the Eurobodalla National Park and Potato Point, where experienced snorkellers explore waters teeming with marine life.
-Nearby is Lake Brou, where you can enjoy camping, bushwalking, fishing, waterskiing and kayaking.
+Golfers get a lot of bang for their buck at Tuross Head Country Club with fantastic views on the nine-hole course with double tees.
+Just 20min drive south of Tuross Head, via the dairy farming village of Bodalla, is Eurobodalla National Park and Potato Point, where experienced snorkellers can explore waters teeming with marine life.